nishanil/Dev-Days-HOL/01 Dev-Labs/ReadMe.md

 Run the app on all available platforms and notice the differences.

 * On iOS, a navigation bar is present at the top and a Back button that returns to the previous page.
-* On Android, a navigation bar is present at the top of the page that displays a an icon, and a Back button that returns to the previous page.
+* On Android, a navigation bar is present at the top of the page that displays an icon, and a Back button that returns to the previous page.
+Android's on-screen button also works exactly as expected.
-* On Windows Phone, a navigation bar is present at the top of the page that displays a title.
+* On Windows Phone, a navigation bar is present at the top of the page.
 Windows Phone lacks the Back button on the navigation bar because an on-screen Back button is present at the bottom of the screen.

+## Platform Customizations

+Until now, we wrote every line of code in Portable Class Library (MyEvents) that helped us share 100% of code on all platforms.
+Xamarin.Forms is extensible and lets you incorporate platform-specific features.
+You can use the `Device` class to create platform-specific behavior in shared code and the user interface (including using XAML) for simple customizations.
+If you have complex customizations you can use `DependencyService` to invoke a platform code from your shared code. `CustomRenderers` can be used for small styling changes or sophisticated platform-specific layout and behavior customization.

+### Device.OnPlatform

+In iOS, Tabs require icons to

+### DependencyService

+### CustomRenderers

+## Wrapping Up!